elinorfunk/decisionmaking_under_uncertainty/README.md

 - Deliverable 1b is Expected Value benchmark.
 - Deliverable 1c is Optimal-in-Hindsight benchmark.
 - Deliverable 1d is Two-Stage Stochastic Programming.
+- Deliverable 1e is for evaluation and comparison of the programs.